poenaruiulian/counteronus/README.md

 ---

-### Events screen
+### ❤️ Events screen

-A place with all the bright moments:
+💕A place with all the bright moments:

 <div style="flex-direction:row">
   <img src="./readmeImages/events.jpeg" width="288" height="512">